 Property tax is the tax applied by the Inland Revenue Authority of Singapore (IRAS) on the ownership of a property.
-Property tax is applicable irrespective of whether the property is owner-occupied, has been rented out, or left vacant.
+It is applicable irrespective of whether the property is owner-occupied, has been rented out, or left vacant.
 Property tax is not the same as income tax.
 Income tax is applicable on all your earned income including the income derived from renting out your property.

 Property tax is calculated as follows: